gradle/gradle/design-docs/ide-integration.md

 - User edits dependencies via some UI.
 - User upgrades Gradle version via some UI.
 - User creates a new build via some UI.
+- Provide some way to define additional JVM args and system properties (possibly via command-line args)
+- Provide some way to locate Gradle builds, eg to allow the user to select which build to import.